 However, Amazon took notice of Colvin selling hand sanitizer at $70 per bottle and immediately shut down his listing and suspended his account.
 He was then investigated by the Tennessee attorney general for price gouging.
 Eventually, he donated these bottles to charity since there was nothing else he could do with all those bottles.

 This incident teachers resellers and would be resellers a valuable lesson on price gouging.
-While it may be OK for resellers to put a markup on some types of products, depriving the public of a fairly priced product and then charging an obscene amount for it is not a good idea.
-In fact, it’s a form of price gouging that will result in negative press on your business as well as the ire of your local government.
+Although it may be OK for resellers to put a markup on some types of products, depriving the public of a fairly priced product and then charging an obscene amount for it is not a good idea.
+It’s even a form of price gouging that will result in negative press on your business as well as the ire of your local government.

 For those willing to follow the existing laws in their area about reselling, it’s still a profitable venture.
 Buying in bulk from the manufacturer to keep the costs low and then selling a product at a competitive price can result in steady extra income for those looking to earn more.